Ethorbit/steamcmd-server-docker/README.md

 * `PUID` `PGID`

 The default UID and GID is set to 1000.
-Rebuild the Dockerfile if these need to be changed:

-`docker build --build-arg PUID=420 --build-arg PGID=420 -t my-srcds-server ./`

 * `TZ`

 The Timezone, which is set to "Etc/UTC" by default.

-You can either rebuild the dockerfile to change it, login to the container as root and change the timezone with commands, or mount the host's /etc/localtime and /etc/timezone to the container's.
+You can also mount the host's /etc/localtime and /etc/timezone to the container's.

+### Example:

+`docker build --build-arg TZ="America/Los_Angeles" --build-arg PUID=420 --build-arg PGID=420 -t my-srcds-server ./`

 ## Environment Variables